ballerina-platform/module-ballerina-io/docs/spec/spec.md

 # Introduction
 This is the specification for the I/O standard library of [Ballerina language](https://ballerina.io/), which provides file related I/O operations.

 The I/O library specification has evolved and may continue to evolve in the future.
-Released versions of the specification can be found under the relevant Github tag.
+Released versions of the specification can be found under the relevant GitHub tag.

-If you have any feedback or suggestions about the library, start a discussion via a Github issue or in the [Slack channel](https://ballerina.io/community/).
+If you have any feedback or suggestions about the library, start a discussion via a GitHub issue or in the [Slack channel](https://ballerina.io/community/).
 Based on the outcome of the discussion, specification and implementation can be updated.
 Community feedback is always welcome.
 Any accepted proposal which affects the specification is stored under `/docs/proposals`.
-Proposals under discussion can be found with the label `type/proposal` in Github.
+Proposals under discussion can be found with the label `type/proposal` in GitHub.

 Conforming implementation of the specification is released and included in the distribution.
 Any deviation from the specification is considered a bug.